Some-Body-Else/p4gpc.dungeonframework/README.md

 ### Dungeon Floor
 A dungeon floor mostly refers to an entry in the file **dungeon.bin**, located at init_free.bin/field/table/dungeon.bin.
 It is a list of fields and properties to be leveraged when they are loaded, including which dungeon script to use and some parameters that are known to be used in dungeon generation, but whose direct purpose is currently unknown.<br><br>
-The only portion of floor data not directly linked to dungeon.bin is the name of the floor, which is hardcoded into the game's executable.
+The only portion of floor data not directly linked to dungeon.bin is the name of the floor, which is normally hardcoded into the game's executable.

+### Minimap
+Much of the minimap still remains unknown for the moment, but what is known is where the textures are (**init_free.bin/field/smap.bin**) and the location of some functions that<br> handle some form of transformation on the texture.
+The game loads all of the textures in at launch and then internally keeps tabs on their information through a table.
+The textures themselves are modified after being loaded in, leading to searches for the texture based on its file contents to turn up dust.

 ### Field Compares
 Previously unmentioned because there's no real good place to bring it up, but Persona 4 Golden checks field type based on their ID.<br>